BrodaNoel/bropy/README.md

 }
 ```
 * Exit saving (`Control + X`, `Y`, `ENTER`)
-* Run `sudo ifdown wlan0` and `sudo ifup wlan0` (Rit will restart your WiFi device, so, it's going to connect to your WiFi network)
+* Run `sudo ifdown wlan0` and `sudo ifup wlan0` (It will restart your WiFi device, so, it's going to connect to your WiFi network)
 * Wait for a couple of seconds.
 * Run `hostname -I`.
 That IP is your RaspberryPi IP in your WiFi network.
 It will be useful to connect using SSH, so, write it down in a paper.

 Now, you are connected to your WiFi.
 From now, we going to use SSH to do all the remaining things.
 You can disconnect your keyboard and display.
-We won't continue using it.
+We won't continue using them.

 ## Connect to RapsberryPi using SSH
 Open your SSH client and connect to your RapsberryPi.